bukdiah/PrimeNumberCodingExercise/README.md

 ## Instructions to run unit tests

-Run `npm test` to execute unit tests (eg. files with .test. in their name)
+Run `npm test` to execute ALL unit tests (eg. files with .test. in their name)

+Run `npx jest FILE_NAME` eg. `npx jest PrimeNumberGenerator.test.js` to execute unit tests for the specified file